Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 Completion Criteria

-The assessment is complete when leadership can clearly answer:
+The diagnostic is complete when leadership can clearly answer:

 - What's unstable